Ashutosh-Jarag/YouTube-Transcript-RAG/README.md

 pip install -r requirements.txt

-Set Environment Variables:Create a .env file in the project root and add your API keys:
+Set Up API Keys:Create a .env file in the project root and add your API keys:
 OPENAI_API_KEY=your_openai_api_key
 GOOGLE_API_KEY=your_google_api_key

-Load the environment variables in your notebook: import os from dotenv import load_dotenv load_dotenv()
+Load them in the notebook:
+from dotenv import load_dotenv load_dotenv()

-Run the Notebook:Open YT_RAG.ipynb in Jupyter Notebook or JupyterLab: jupyter notebook
+Launch Jupyter Notebook:Open YT_RAG.ipynb in Jupyter:

-Execute the cells sequentially to set up the RAG pipeline and query the system.

-Usage

-Load the Notebook: Open YT_RAG.ipynb and run the initial cells to install dependencies and import libraries.
+jupyter notebook

+Run the Notebook:Execute the cells to:

-Fetch Transcripts: Provide a YouTube video ID to fetch its transcript using YouTubeTranscriptApi.
+Fetch a YouTube transcript by video ID.
-Index Transcripts: The transcript is split, embedded, and stored in a FAISS vector store.
+Index the transcript in a FAISS vector store.
+Ask questions like, “What’s DeepMind?” or “Does this video talk about nuclear fusion?”

+🎮 How to Use It

+Open the Notebook: Fire up YT_RAG.ipynb in Jupyter Notebook or JupyterLab.
+Fetch a Transcript: Enter a YouTube video ID to grab its transcript.
+Index the Content: The system splits and embeds the transcript automatically.
-Query the System: Use the provided chain to ask questions about the video content.
-For example:result = main.invoke("What is DeepMind?") print(result)
+Ask Away!: Query the system with questions about the video.
+Example:result = main.invoke("What is the main topic of the video?") print(result)

-Example Query: The notebook includes examples like querying whether nuclear fusion is discussed and retrieving relevant transcript segments.
+Explore Results: Get concise answers with relevant transcript snippets.

-Project Structure
+📂 Project Structure

-YT_RAG.ipynb: Main Jupyter notebook containing the RAG implementation. requirements.txt: List of Python dependencies.
+YT_RAG.ipynb: The main Jupyter notebook with the RAG pipeline. requirements.txt: List of required Python packages.
-.env: Environment file for API keys (not included in version control).
+.env: Stores API keys (keep this private!).
-README.md: Project documentation (this file).
+README.md: You’re reading it! 😄

-Notes
+⚠️ Notes & Tips

-Ensure you have valid API keys for OpenAI and Google Generative AI.
+API Keys: Make sure you have valid OpenAI and Google API keys.
-The notebook uses gemini-1.5-pro with a temperature of 0.2 for consistent responses.
+Model Settings: The notebook uses gemini-1.5-pro with a temperature of 0.2 for reliable responses.
-FAISS is CPU-based; for GPU support, consider installing faiss-gpu.
-Handle TranscriptsDisabled exceptions for videos without transcripts.
+FAISS: This project uses faiss-cpu.
+For faster performance on large datasets, try faiss-gpu.
+Error Handling: Watch out for TranscriptsDisabled errors if a video lacks transcripts.
+Experiment: Tweak chunk sizes or model parameters in the notebook for better results.

-Contributing
+🤝 Contributing
-Contributions are welcome!
-Please submit issues or pull requests for bug fixes, feature additions, or documentation improvements.
+Got ideas to make this project even cooler? 🌈 Submit issues, feature requests, or pull requests on GitHub.
+We’d love to hear from you!
-License
+📜 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+Check out the LICENSE file for details.
-Acknowledgments
+🙌 Acknowledgments

-Built with LangChain for RAG pipeline.
+LangChain: For powering the RAG pipeline.
-Uses YouTube Transcript API for transcript fetching.
+YouTube Transcript API: For making transcript fetching a breeze.
-Inspired by advancements in AI and conversational systems.
+xAI: For inspiring AI-driven projects like this one! 🚀

+Happy querying, and enjoy exploring the world of YouTube transcripts! 🎬